component-driven/component-driven-development/src/components/primitives/Text/Text.md

 </Text>
 ```

-but we encourage you to use `variant` prop as much as possible to ensure all text in the app look consistent:
+However, we encourage you to use the `variant` prop as much as possible to ensure consistent look of text in the app:

 ```jsx
 <Text variant="lg">Large text</Text>